Agentic AI Security

 For engineering leads, security teams, and compliance officers deploying agentic AI on sensitive workflows.

-Every tool call passes through the same five-step pipeline.
+Every tool call passes through the same five-step pipeline via Unix domain socket.

 Agent Requests Tool Call